What is Carry Forward?

 - You have to use up the current year’s annual allowance to use carry forward.

-- Unused allowance is used up starting with the earliest year first.
+- Then, unused allowance is used up starting with the earliest year first.

-- If you’ve taken benefits since 2015 you probably won’t be able to use carry forward (check it out because there are a few exceptions).
+- If you’ve taken pension benefits since 2015 you won’t be able to use carry forward except if you meet certain conditions.
+Check this out here

-These posts are designed to be Snippets which means ‘a small and often interesting piece of news or information’.
-Because it is just a snippet, it is obviously NOT comprehensive or personal advice and you should NOT make decisions or take action based on reading just this article.
-This snippet is based on our current understanding of legislation and HMRC guidance which can change.
-If you are in any doubt whether a particular course of action is suitable for your circumstances, you should seek personal financial advice.
-Remember also, that tax rules can change and benefits depend on individual circumstances.
-If you are unsure any reliefs are applicable to you, you should consult your accountant or HMRC.
+This article and the information on this website is not personal advice.
+It’s only intended to give you a brief summary or highlight a particular issue for you to investigate further.
+It is based on our current understanding of legislation and HMRC guidance which can change.
+Correct as at February 2019.
+If you’re in any doubt whether a particular course of action is suitable for your circumstances, you should seek professional advice.
+Tax rules can change and any benefits depend on individual circumstances.
+And, if you are unsure any reliefs are applicable to you, you should consult your accountant or HMRC.